harshpare12/miniGPT/README.md

 # miniGPT

+Refer to this Blog post by Jay Mody: [GPT in 60 Lines of Numpy](https://jaykmody.com/blog/gpt-from-scratch/)

 miniGPT is a compact and simplified version of the renowned GPT-2 language model.
 This project aims to provide a clear and concise implementation of the GPT-2 model, making it easier for developers to understand the fundamental workings of transformer-based language models.
 Despite its size, miniGPT remains capable